 So here it is in the simplest of terms:

-Your calling is to obey and follow Jesus.
-He doesn’t change.
+- Your calling is to follow and obey Jesus.
+That never changes.

-Your task is the thing He has given to you to do for now.
+- Your task is the assignment He has given to you to do (for now).
 The task will change from time to time.